franciscodominguezmateos/ChatOS/README.md

 - ChatMonth, ChatWeekDay, ChatNumber
 - ChatField
  just ask for a sentence
+- ChatLines
+ read a collection of sentences up to a keywork "exit/finish/stop".
+Imagine you want to add a list of fruit to your shoping list, instead of adding fruit by fruit you would add a list.
+ A variant of this is that the sentences or fruit in the anterior example has to be in a list of fruits, that could allow control error.
 - ChatText
  ask for a number of sentences and a keywork "exit/full stop" to finish.
  This can have some keywords to format the input as "dot/point/coma"